Slavic dragon: Benevolent zmei of the Balkans

 There is a pan-Balkan notion that the zmei (known by various cognates) is a sort of "guardian-spirit dragon" against the "evil" types of dragon, given below.
 One explanation is that the Balkan zmej symbolized the patriotic dragon fighting the Turkish dragon, a way to vent the local population's frustration at not being able to overthrow the long-time Turkish rule.

 Zmaj of Serbian fairy tales

 The zmaj dragon in Serbian fairy tales nevertheless have sinister roles in a number of instances.
 In the well-known tale "A Pavilion Neither in the Sky nor on the Earth" the youngest prince succeeds in killing the dragon (zmaj) that guards the three princesses held captive.

 Vuk Karadžić's collection of folktales have other examples.
 In "The Golden Apple-tree and the Nine Peahens", the dragon carries away the peahen maiden who is the hero's lover.
-In "Baš Čelik" the hero must contend with a dragon-king."Bash Tchelik or Real Steel".
+In "Baš Čelik" the hero must contend with a dragon-king.